D4uS1/ez-on-rails-react/README.md

 Of course there are also components for a default registration workflow, like registration, password reset, confirmations etc. Every of this component can be fully redesigned by your needs.
 Have a look at the [Components](## Components) section for details.

-Note that the success callback takes the email and authInfo, but you dont need to use it.
-This is only if you want to manage the access token yourself.
-Normally this is done by the package itself.
+Note that the success callback takes the email, authInfo and a value indicating whether the user has checked the checkbox to stay logged in after app restart.
+With this information, you can save the authentication information somewhere and pass it to the context provider after app restart again.
+If you dont want to show the checkbox, pass *hideStayLoggedIn* to the component.

 ### 3. Model Type definitions
 If you created a scaffold for a model in EzOnRails with the ezscaff generator, i recommend to define the model types as follows: